 What to consider when deciding on how many days to spend in Hawaii

 How many islands do you want to visit?

 While it is possible to visit all six main Hawaiian Islands in a week, for instance, you won’t get to see much of each island.
 If you want to visit all six in one trip, you’ll want to budget adequate time to see, as well as travel to and from, each island.
 Seeing all of the Hawaiian islands, or even as many as four, might entail two full weeks.
 If you only want to see one or two islands, a week is sufficient time, just keep in mind a few days will be spent traveling.

-What’s Your Hawaii Budget?
+What’s your Hawaii budget?

 If you are trying to see Hawaii on a budget, which is perfectly realistic and reasonable, you should book fewer days.
-Even if you’re not planning expensive excursions or sightseeing while you’re there, scheduling a trip for fewer days saves you money in hotel fees, airline tickets (especially if you book at the right time,) and other travel expenses.
-Factor in things like souvenir or clothes shopping, as well as dining out, since you’ll likely want to indulge while you’re there, even if you’re on a budget.
+Even if you’re not planning expensive excursions or sightseeing while you’re there, scheduling a trip for fewer days saves you money in hotel fees, airline tickets (especially if you book at the right time) and other travel expenses.
+Factor in things like souvenirs or clothes shopping, as well as dining out, since you’ll likely want to indulge while you’re there, even if you’re on a budget.

 What kinds of activities do you want to do while you’re there?

 If you want to just lounge on the beach and swim at your hotel’s pool (which are totally valid reasons for vacationing in Hawaii!) you should only book a few days.
 A whole week on the beach may feel monotonous or like a waste of money.
 If you’re planning to go the whole nine yards with hikes, helicopter tours, and volcano visits in addition to chilling on the beach, you’ll want to book at least a week, regardless of the number of islands you plan to visit.